ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 - ``ERRATA_X1_1827429`` : This applies errata 1827429 workaround to Cortex-X1
    CPU.
 This needs to be enabled only for revision <= r1p0 of the CPU.

+- ``ERRATA_X1_1941498``: This applies erratum 1941498 workaround to Cortex-X1
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, r1p1 of the CPU.
+It is fixed in r1p2.

 For Neoverse N1, the following errata build flags are defined :

 - ``ERRATA_N1_925373``: This applies erratum 925373 workaround to Neoverse N1